huooong/Genome-Assembly-and-QC/README.md

 The pipeline performs the following steps:
 1. **Basic statistics on raw FASTQ reads**
-   - Counting reads, bases, and calculating average read length.
+   - Counting reads, total bases, and calculating average read length.

 2. **Quality assessment using NanoPlot**